Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Governance and Collaboration

-This improves accountability and reduces delays.
+This improves accountability and expedites the internal governance processes.

 Continuous Portfolio Optimization

-Application rationalization is not a one-time event.
+Application rationalization should not be a one-time event but a continuous activity.

 When Should Organizations Start Application Rationalization?